How to change AD DS Connector account in Azure AD Connect? After creating an AD…

 - It looks like you’re about to manage your organization’s security configurations.
 That’s great!
 You must first disable security defaults before enabling a Conditional Access policy.

 - Security defaults must be disabled to enable Conditional Access policy.

 You can read the article Disable security defaults in Office 365.

 The policy shows up in the Conditional Access policies list.

 After you configure the policy, the users will get a message that they need to set up MFA when they use services that require MFA.
 For example, when they sign in to Office 365 portal.

-Users will not get a notification to set up MFA or MFA authorization if they are at the locations which are excluded from MFA.
+Note: Users will not get a notification to set up MFA or MFA authorization if they are at the locations which are excluded from MFA.
 In this example, the Head Office and the Branch Office.

-In this article, you learned how to configure Azure AD Multi-Factor Authentication.
+You learned how to configure Azure AD Multi-Factor Authentication.
 Create a Non-MFA security group and add the Service Accounts to that group.
 Otherwise, the accounts will have problems after you enable MFA.
 Before you roll out MFA for all users, test the policy first on a couple of test users or a Pilot group.
 Don’t forget to create an instruction on how to set up MFA and send it to the users.